 Following are some of the steps of preparation of the QSPM matrix.

-- In the left column of the QSPM key external opportunities, threats & internal strengths, weaknesses are listed
+- In the left column of the QSPM key external opportunities, threats & internal strengths, and weaknesses are listed

 - This information should be taken directly from the EFE Matrix and IFE Matrix